ShyniProject/projet/README.md

 Input Format
 ---

-csv or text/csv file only with "id" for gene ID, "padj" for p-values adjusted and "log2FoldChange" columns.
+csv or text/csv file only with "id" for gene ID, "padj" for p-values adjusted, "basemean" and "log2FoldChange" columns.

 	#Choose the organism
 	#Choose the id database origin from databases available for the organism